mynameisek/whitepaper/README.md

 We decided to arrange a few rounds of private presale of Desmo, phase by phase, according to our development plan.
 The final round maybe a public crowdsale, which is subject to further advices.
 Reasons can be summarized as follow:

 - Sense of ownership play a crucial role in motivating the community.
 We noticed that in quite some crypto projects, a lot of late but engaging community members have missed the token sales.
 For example, even though we are active in Cosmos community, we have missed its fundraiser.
-We hope that people will have the chance to join at different stages according to their understanding in the project, affordability and risk appetites.
+We hope that people will have the chance to join at different stages according to their understanding in the project, affordability and risk appetites.<br/>
 - Currently, we are not back by institutional investors.
 While this seems to be a weakness, we see opportunity.
-We have the free hands to make the project as decentralized, diversified and inclusive as possible.
+We have the free hands to make the project as decentralized, diversified and inclusive as possible.<br/>
 - We want to kickstart as simple as possible and then get back to work.

 ### First private presale of Desmo: The Round Table (10%)
-**“… (The Round Table) has no head, implying that everyone who sits there has equal status…” [Wiki](https://en.wikipedia.org/wiki/Round_Table)**
+**“… (The Round Table) has no head, implying that everyone who sits there has equal status…” ([Wiki])(https://en.wikipedia.org/wiki/Round_Table)**

 The first private presale of Desmo is also called the Round Table of Validators as we hope to be decentralized as early as possible.
 We cordially invite validators or investors (delegators) to join this round.
 Validators who join this round will play a decisive role in cofounding this revolution of social networks.